Uncertainty relations for unified ($\alpha$,$\beta$)-relative entropy of coherence under mutually unbiased equiangular tight frames

 and

 respectively.

 Figure 1 presents the coherence quantifier averaged over the three MUBs in $\mathcal{H}_2$ for pseudopure state and the corresponding lower bound, while Figure 2 depicts the gap between them as a function of $v$ for fixed parameters $\alpha$ and as a function of $\alpha$ for fixed parameters $v$.

-The range of variations is so narrow here and does not exceed 0.1, which demonstrates that the lower bounds give a good estimation of the average coherence in this specific case.
+It is shown that the range of variations is so narrow here and does not exceed 0.1, which demonstrates that the lower bounds give a good estimation of the average coherence in this specific case.
 The average coherence and the corresponding lower bounds are both convex and increasing with respect to $v$ for fixed $\alpha$, and with respect to $\alpha$ for fixed $v$.
-Numerical calculations show that for fixed $\alpha$, the gap between \eqref{eq32} and \eqref{eq33} becomes larger or larger first and smaller then when $v$ is larger, depending on the value of $\alpha$, while for fixed $v$, the gap between \eqref{eq32} and \eqref{eq33} may be larger or smaller when $\alpha$ is larger.
+Numerical calculations show that for fixed $\alpha$, the gap between \eqref{eq39} and \eqref{eq40} becomes larger or larger first and smaller then when $v$ is larger, depending on the value of $\alpha$, while for fixed $v$, the gap between \eqref{eq39} and \eqref{eq40} may be larger or smaller when $\alpha$ is larger.